Rolnanva/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+When you run the command in the directory with the cfg file the line with ```DEFAULT_HOST_LIST``` has the path to the directory with the cfg file while running the command in another directory will have the path as ```/etc/ansible/hosts```